 Each fall, the school’s Parent Network for Diversity also sponsors a welcome event, helping girls and families feel at home at Winsor.

 At Winsor, “we want every girl who comes through the door to feel like this is her place,” explains Sarah Pelmas, Winsor’s head of school.
 As she tells the girls, “You need to be your authentic selves, and be open to everyone else being their authentic selves.”

 Winsor’s lessons—and friendships—stay with girls for their lifetimes.
 The college choices of Winsor graduates reflect the strength of both the school and its students.
-In recent years, the colleges attracting the largest number of Winsor alumnae have been Amherst, Barnard, BC, Bowdoin, Brown, Columbia, Georgetown, Harvard, Johns Hopkins, MIT, Michigan, NYU, Stanford, Tufts, University of Chicago, UPenn, Washington University in St. Louis, Wellesley, Wesleyan, Williams and Yale.
+In the last four years, the colleges attracting the largest number of Winsor alumnae were Amherst, Barnard, BC, Bowdoin, Brown, Columbia, Georgetown, Harvard, Johns Hopkins, MIT, Michigan, NYU, Stanford, Tufts, University of Chicago, UPenn, Washington University in St. Louis, Wellesley, Wesleyan, Williams and Yale.
 While college is in girls’ immediate futures, Winsor truly prepares them for life.